leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

 * Create 3 new tables:
   - Add Table ‘Category’ to identify any sales pattern from the drilldown of the 30 product_names.
   - Add a table for ‘Date’ using Date = CALENDAR(DATE(2019,9,1),DATE(2022,12,31))
-  - Add a table for ‘Income Group’
+  - Add a table for ‘Income Group’ which include Income Group and Income ranking to merge with Customer table
   - Manage relationships in the Data Model for the new tables.

     <img width="328" alt="image" src="https://github.com/leowmc/Capstone-Project/assets/144865130/70179954-25db-44f2-84d8-76384b14b44c">